obriencj/koji-typing/README.md

 ## Caveats

-As mentioned above, static analysis against a `MultiCallSession` has an additional test-time dependency.

-In addition, I have not been able to figure out how to provide typing annotations to correctly reflect the return type change of `ClientSession` calls which support a `queryOpts` in the use case of `countOnly = True`.
+I have not been able to figure out how to provide typing annotations to correctly reflect the return type change of `ClientSession` calls which support a `queryOpts` in the use case of `countOnly = True`.
 In those calls the return type is actually an `int` but I haven't found a way to provide an override annotation that shows this.

 ```python
 # here the return type is List[UserInfo]